Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: So is Automated Topic Modeling Evaluation Broken?

 \section{So\dots{}is Automated Topic Modeling Evaluation Broken?}

-To the extent that our experimentation accurately represents current practice, our results do suggest that automatic topic model evaluation is overdue for a careful reconsideration.

-One reason for the discrepancy between human judgments and automated metrics is that metrics favor more esoteric topics.
-Specifically, there is a significant negative correlation between a topic's \abr{npmi} / $C_v$ and the share of respondents reporting familiarity, Pearson's $\rho=-0.29$.
-However, even after filtering out respondents who are not familiar with topic terms, automated metrics still overstate model differences (Appendix~\ref{app:familiarity}).

-Hence, it would appear that topic model evaluation itself could use a fresh look.
-In this, we agree with \citet{doogan-buntine-2021-topic}, who write that ``coherence measures designed for older models [\dots{}] may be incompatible with newer models,'' and who instead argue for evaluation paradigms centered on corpus exploration and labeling.
-We posit the right starting point for this reassessment is the recognition that any evaluation and metrics are abstractions of some real-world problem scenario.
-The familiar use of \mbox{precision-at-10} in information retrieval, for example, is an abstraction of a scenario in which a user is only willing to consider the top ten retrieved documents.
+To the extent that our experimentation accurately represents current practice, our results do suggest that topic model evaluation---both automated and human---is overdue for a careful reconsideration.
+In this, we agree with \citet{doogan-buntine-2021-topic}, who write that ``coherence measures designed for older models [\dots{}] may be incompatible with newer models'' and instead argue for evaluation paradigms centered on corpus exploration and labeling.
+The right starting point for this reassessment is the recognition that both automated and human evaluations are abstractions of a real-world problem.
+The familiar use of \mbox{precision-at-10} in information retrieval, for example, corresponds to a user who is only willing to consider the top ten retrieved documents.
 In future work, we intend to explore automated metrics that better approximate the preferences of real-world topic model users.

 One primary use of topic models is in computer-assisted content analysis.
-In that context, rather than taking a methods-driven approach to evaluation, it would make sense to take a needs-driven approach.
-The very idea of a generic evaluation of topic models using domain-general corpora like NYT needs to be revisited, since there is no such thing as a ``generic'' corpus for content analysis, nor a generic analyst. \emph{Content analysis} can be formulated in a broad way, as~\cite{kripp2004} has shown, but its actual application is always in a domain, by people familiar with that domain.
+In that context, rather than taking a methods-driven approach to evaluation, it would make sense to take a needs-driven approach.\footnote{These needs also have a computational component: neural models usually have longer runtimes even when accelerated with GPUs, whereas many practitioners work in local, CPU-only, environments.
+See Appendix~\ref{app:model-detail} for additional details on runtimes.} Generic evaluation of topic models using domain-general corpora like NYT needs to be revisited, since there is no such thing as a ``generic'' corpus for content analysis, nor a generic analyst. \emph{Content analysis} can be formulated in a broad way, as~\cite{kripp2004} has shown, but its actual application is always in a domain, by people familiar with that domain.
 This fact stands in tension with the desirable practicalities of general corpora and crowdworker annotation, and the field will need to address this tension.
 We have identified ``coherence'' as calling out a latent concept in the mind of a reader.
 It follows that we must think about who the relevant human readers are and the conceptual spaces that matter to them.